jtwong1/math260/README.md

 ### Examples from week 2
 Location: 2_intro/

-Code from the second week of lecture: file input/output example.
+Code from the second week of lecture: file input/output example and timing exercise.